UoM-Data-Science-Platforms/gm-sde/shared/clinical-code-sets/patient/dementia-care-review/1/README.md

 # Dementia care plan review

-Codes referencing a dementia care plan.
+Codes referencing a dementia care plan review.
 NB This code set also includes care plan review declines.
 This code set is a subset of dementia-care-plan

 ## Prevalence log